1968 Cannes Film Festival: The Festival

 Polanski was skeptical of these measures because those methods reminded him of what Communists did in his native Poland but ended up supporting the annulment of that year's festival.
-Also, jury member Vsevolod Rozhdestvensky, a poet from the Soviet Union, considered the idea of cancelling the festival so heinous that he even refused to attend the emergency jury meeting.
+Also, jury member Robert Rozhdestvensky, a poet from the Soviet Union, considered the idea of cancelling the festival so heinous that he even refused to attend the emergency jury meeting.
 Director Robert Favre Le Bret claimed: "We will close the festival tomorrow at midday".

 That same evening, Peppermint Frappé by Carlos Saura, was the only film pending to be screened.
 Saura, accompanied by his then girlfriend and protagonist of the film, Geraldine Chaplin, did not want his own film to be watched.
 However, despite his total opposition the projection began.
 Saura and Chaplin jumped onstage and yelled asking not to start the projector to the audience's shock.
 As Favre Le Bret gave the order to open the big curtain that covered the screen, Saura and Chaplin decided to hung on from the curtains to prevent them from pulling back.
 At this point, they were joined by Truffaut and Godard.
 The film was not shown and this started a heated discussion and then a physical altercation with the audience who wanted to watch the film.

 As a punishment for all his actions, Truffaut was later declared persona non grata by the organization.
 Finally on May 19 at 12 p.m. and five days before the established end of the festival, the board of directors led by Robert Favre Le Bret voted unanimously to cancel this edition, not awarding any prize.
 From the 28 films that were selected to compete for the Grand Prix du Festival International du Film, only 11 were screened.

-Jury

-The following people were appointed as the Jury of the 1968 feature film competition: